 Life and career

-Clowdisley (or Cloudisley) Shovell was the son of John Shovell (1625-54) of Cockthorpe in Norfolk and his wife Anne, daughter of Henry Jenkinson and Lucy Clowdisley of Cley.
+Clowdisley (Cloudesly or Cloudisley) Shovell was the son of John Shovell (1625-54) of Cockthorpe in Norfolk and his wife Anne, daughter of Henry Jenkinson and Lucy Clowdisley of Cley.
 He was baptised on 25 November 1650 and first went to sea in 1664 under the care of Admiral Myngs (probably a relative).
 Family tradition said that as a boy in the Second Dutch War he carried despatches in his mouth, swimming through enemy fire.
-He then served with Sir John Narborough whose widow Elizabeth (daughter of John Hill, Commissioner of the Navy) he married in 1691.
+He then served with Sir John Narborough whose widow Elizabeth (daughter of John Hill, Commissioner of the Navy) he married in 1691 at All Hallows, Staining.
 By 1677 he was captain of the Sapphire, spending much of the time in the Mediterranean cruising against the Barbary pirates.
 After the battle of Bantry Bay in 1689 he was knighted and was promoted rear admiral in 1690 and fought against the French at Barfleur and assisted in the capture of Gibraltar.
 After many engagements he became Admiral of the Fleet in 1705 and was returning to England when his ship Association foundered on rocks off the Scilly Isles, possibly due to faulty navigation charts.
 The Admiral was still living when he was thrown up in Porth Hellick cove.
 However, a woman seeing an emerald ring on his finger, killed him for it.
 She confessed her crime on her death-bed thirty years later.
 Shovell's body was embalmed at Plymouth and made its way through the west country attended by great crowds and lay in state at his town house in Frith Street, Soho.

 Elizabeth Shovell and children